Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sodium Acetate.md

 **Mitigation**: The samples used must already have been cooled in order to crystallise, so the hotplate/hot liquid can and should be kept out of reach of the public at all times.
 In practice, for a long event, this may mean that two demonstrators are needed, one to heat the solution, the other to demonstrate.
 Demonstrator to wear eye protection (goggles) when heating up the solution.
 Use the minimum possible temperature on the hot plate (around 80°C).
 Run any burns under cool water for at least 10 minutes, and call first aider.

+Keep hot solutions far away from the edge of the table / away from the kids, as to reduce the likelihood of spills and burns.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

 <br/>